Learn How Students and Academics Say Online Education Is Changing with All-New Data About:

 - Concerns About Choosing Online vs. On-Campus Education

-Almost two-thirds (64%) of students who are currently enrolled in an online degree or certificate program report that they visit a campus location either by choice or because their program has an in-person requirement.
-This is an increase from 52% last year.
+Almost two-thirds (63%) of students who are currently enrolled in an online degree or certificate program reported that they visit a campus location either by choice or because their program has an in-person requirement.

-- Use of Synchronous Communication in Online Courses
+- Student-Reported Use of Asynchronous and Synchronous Communication in Online Courses

 Online Program Marketing and Recruitment